Improve Retail Operations with 7 Technologies

 Because profits are based on sales, it is crucial that stores optimize their inventory management.
 As the retail environment switches to an omni-channel model, consumers expect to be able to visit a store's website and check if an item is in stock before they visit the location.
 This means that retailers need to be able to accurately track all their inventory and even predict potential in-store and click-and-collect sales for that day to ensure that the promised amount of inventory is accurate and available to customers.

-In general, software can help store managers determine how much stock to order and when, so that the store can maintain the right amount of stock to service customers.
+In general, software can help the retail operations manager determine how much stock to order and when, so that the store can maintain the right amount of stock to service customers.
 An auto-replenishment feature can even automate some of this work for the manager and automatically order additional stock when inventory levels reach a certain point.

 However, tracking the exact amount of available inventory is a more challenging task.
 Because stores tend to be chaotic environments with products moving around the store in consumers' baskets and shopping carts and being restocked by employees, it is difficult to monitor the exact amount of available inventory.
 In a low-tech environment, store staff manually count on-shelf items or scan barcodes to monitor inventory levels.

 The advent of radio-frequency identification (RFID) technology has improved this.
 A store employee can point an RFID reader at a shelf and gather data about all the items on that shelf, which dramatically reduces the time spent counting inventory.
 According to Accenture, 98% of RFID adopters have reported an ROI of at least 5% for at least one use case.